Time-energy uncertainty relation for noisy quantum metrology: A selection of examples

 In this subsection, we briefly comment on the case where the parameter to estimate is not time $t$ itself, but a parameter $f$ in the Hamiltonian that influences time evolution.
 In other words, we now account for possible other terms in the Hamiltonian that contribute to time evolution but that reveal nothing about the parameter of interest.
 We assume that the noiseless probe evolves according to a Hamiltonian

-where $H_0$ does not depend on $f$, and where $H_0$ and $G$ are time-independent.
-Refs.~\cite{R34,R35} have determined that the Fisher information with respect to $f$ that one achieves by initializing the system in some initial state vector $\ket{\psi_0}$ and letting the system evolve according to $H_f$ for some fixed time $T$.
-Let $U_f(T) = \ee^{-iH_f T}$ be the time evolution operator, and define $\ket{\psi_f} = U_f(T)\ket{\psi_0}$.
-The question is, how much sensitivity does the family of state vectors $f\mapsto \ket{\psi_f}$ offer with respect to $f$?
+where $H_0$ does not depend on $f$, and where $H_0$ and $G$ are time independent.
+References~\cite{R34,R35} have determined that the Fisher information with respect to $f$ that one achieves by initializing the system in some initial state vector $\lvert {\psi_0}\rangle $ and letting the system evolve according to $H_f$ for some fixed time $T$.
+Let $U_f(T) = {e}^{-iH_f T}$ be the time-evolution operator, and define $\lvert {\psi_f}\rangle = U_f(T)\lvert {\psi_0}\rangle $.
+The question is, how much sensitivity does the family of state vectors $f\mapsto \lvert {\psi_f}\rangle $ offer with respect to $f$?
 The derivative relevant for the Fisher information is given by~\cite{R35}

 where

 where $\operatorname{ad}_{{M}}(G) := [{M}, G]$ and